hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Add a View only mode.

-TOTHINK should I use help.csv in readonly mode as the buitin help and remove the helpdlgs???
+[DONE] :help loads help.csv in readonly mode.

 ## History